Traditional Travel Insurance vs Airline Insurance

 Trawick International offers many plans that cover trip cancellation, lost baggage, travel medical, and more.
 These plans even cover COVID-19 like any other illness.
 To learn more about how our plans treat the coronavirus, visit our COVID-19 FAQ page.
 Click below to get a quote or to chat with a travel insurance expert to find the right travel insurance for your needs.

 Essential Travel Documents: A Quick List for Every Traveler

-Traveling to new country for the first time is always a thrill.
+Traveling to a new country for the first time is always a thrill.
 Most tourists plan for months in advance.
 They work out their itinerary from departure to return making sure they have all the tourist hotspots mapped out and scheduled.
 Hotel bookings are another priority and travelers browse online forums and review sites to find the right location for their stay.
-However, one thing many people don’t pay attention to are their travel documents.
-In many instances it is the last thing on their mind hastily grabbed on the way out the door.
+However, many people don’t pay attention to their travel documents.
+In many instances, it is the last thing on their mind hastily grabbed on the way out the door.
 We suggest that a little more importance is given to these documents.
-They could end up saving you a lot of headache when you travel abroad or domestically.
-Here is our list of the must have documents for you next trip.
+They could end up saving you a lot of headaches when you travel abroad or domestically.
+Here is our list of the must-have documents for your next trip.

 Government Issued Identification